Grade 12 or equivalent with credits at or above the general level

 The primary responsibility of a correctional officer is to monitor, supervise and interact with incarcerated offenders and prepare them to become law-abiding citizens after serving their sentences.
 You will learn the skills you need to ensure the safety and well-being of inmates, yourself and your colleagues.

-As part of the Corrections Officer program, all cadets undergo on-the-job training at provincial and federal correctional facilities throughout Atlantic Canada.
+As part of the Corrections Officer program, all cadets undergo on the job training at provincial or federal correctional facilities throughout Atlantic Canada.
 This real-life experience offers students the opportunity to use their skills and knowledge and it plays an integral role in preparing them for a career in corrections.

-The program also includes practice on a driving course and gun range, use of force/control skills, as well as communication and mental health training.
+The program also includes practice on a driving course and use of force/control skills, as well as communication and mental health training.
 Academic components include coursework in sociology, psychology, and law.

 Students in the Correctional Officer program are required to live in residence for the duration of their training, except when they are in on the job training.